 Rolfing® is a hands-on practice that includes mild and deep myofascial structural work, soft tissue manipulation, and motion enhancement.
 Because Rolfing® is a holistic technique, clients may experience powerful physical, emotional, and energetic effects.

 Because movement education is an essential component of the practice, Rolfing® addresses more efficient transitions while lying down, sitting, standing, walking, and performing daily activities.
 Patients often experience an improved sense of body awareness.

 Although Rolfing® is not painful, it may cause some temporary discomfort.
 The hands-on treatment varies in intensity, depending on your needs.
 A Rolfing® therapist may apply sustained pressure to release “stuck” patterns.
 This “good” pain can lead to increased mobility, creating a deeply satisfying, healing, and transformative experience.

-At Alliance Integrative Medicine, our goal is to effect greater ease of motion and freedom for our patients — not to increase their pain and discomfort!
-All of our certified Rolfing® therapists trained at The Rolf Institute of Structural Integration’s headquarters in Boulder, Colorado — the only school in the United States that certifies Rolfers™.
+At Alliance Integrative Medicine, our goal is to effect greater ease of motion and freedom for our patients.
+All of our certified Rolfing® therapists are trained at The Rolf Institute of Structural Integration’s headquarters in Boulder, Colorado — the only school in the United States that certifies Rolfers™.

 Our patient coordinator is standing by, happy to answer any questions you have to determine if Alliance Integrative Medicine (AIM) is right for you.Schedule A Call